FreshSupaSulley/Auto-2FA/README.md

 Contributing
 -
 This extension uses [WXT](https://wxt.dev), an awesome web extension framework that supports building to multiple platforms.
-If you'd like to contribute, get familiar with this framework first (there's a basic command list in [src/README.md](./src/README.md)).
+If you'd like to contribute, get familiar with this framework first (see [src/README.md](./src/README.md) for a quickstart guide).

 Feel free to open pull requests / issues, share security concerns, or adapt Auto 2FA into a project of your own.